 Fractional odds are designed to tell you about your profit.
 If you’re betting on an outright winner of a tennis tournament, then these are your odds:

 For every £/€/$4 that you bet on Djokovic, you’ll get £/€/$1 back if he wins.
 For every £/€/$11 you bet on Nadal, you’ll get £/€/$4 back when he wins, betting £/€/$1 on Murray brings you £/€/$5 in winnings, plus your stake, and each £/€/$1 bet on Tsitsipas will bring you a £/€/$9 profit if he wins.

 You can also make calculations for decimal odds.
 This time it’s easier to use the example of a £/€/$10 stake.
 For example, a £/€/$10 bet on Djokovic would mean (1.25 x £/€/$10) – £/€/$10 = £/€/$2.50 in winnings.
 The formula works by multiplying the odds by the stake and then subtracting the stake.
 If Andy Murray wins, then you can expect (6.00 x £/€/$10) – £/€/$10 = £/€/$50 winnings.

 Once you understand the essential ways that mathematics can help you in sports betting, then you’re ready to build a strategy.
 Mathematics and statistics form the basis of many popular sports betting strategies, including matched betting and positive expected value bets.

-Finding positive expected value works with probability and winnings calculation.
+Finding positive expected value works with probability calculation.
 The key is to use information and mathematics to make your own calculations for the probability of an outcome.
 You can then compare this to the implied probability of the bookmaker and the odds to see whether your predictions have a higher probability.
 This identifies a positive, expected value bet.